telus/tds-core/docs/src/html/1-Getting started/2-for-developers.md

 * [ESLint](http://eslint.org/) and [stylelint](http://stylelint.io/) for linting

 The Thorium Team is currently evaluating [Jest](https://facebook.github.io/jest/) + [Enzyme](http://airbnb.io/enzyme/) for its testing needs.
 A final decision on testing frameworks will be documented here in a future release.

+## Contribution and feedback

+---

+We’re glad you’re considering contributing to the design system.
+Please read our [contribution guidelines](/5-Contribution/2-contributing-developer.html).